Cysharp/ConsoleAppFramework/ReadMe.md

 ConsoleApp.Run(args, ([FromServices]MyService service, int x, int y) => Console.WriteLine(x + y));
 ```

-`ConsoleApp` has replaceable default logging methods `ConsoleApp.Log` and `ConsoleApp.LogError` used for Help display and exception handling.
+`ConsoleApp` has replaceable default logging methods `ConsoleApp.Log`, `ConsoleApp.LogError` and `ConsoleApp.LogException` used for Help display and exception handling.
 If using `ILogger<T>`, it's better to replace these as well.

 ```csharp
 app.UseFilter<ReplaceLogFilter>();